Who is Construction Property Developer Finance Aimed At?

 You might be better off opting for a self-build mortgage, but this all depends on the circumstances and how much you need to borrow.

-Self-Build Mortgages with Construction Finance
+Self-Build Mortgages with Construction Property Development Finance UK

 Self-build mortgages are similar to development finance in that the lender releases money in stages, according to an agreed schedule of work.

-Usually, the final payments are made when the property is watertight, and when decorating is completed.
+Usually, the final payments are made when the property is watertight and when decorating is completed.

 It is worth considering the options since interest rates on self-build mortgages are usually higher than standard residential loans, in line with the increased risk level to the lender.